google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 - #395 apply buffer animation status to VOD streams only.
 - #375 possible fix when replacing the playlist in onBeforeFinish, move replay button to onFinish.
 - #390 correct seek back to a valid time on invalid seeking while seeking in the buffer.
+- #404 implement netstreamplayoptions for http streams, resets the stream or start loading a new stream.

 3.2.7
 -----